cetz-package/cetz/src/matrix.typ

    (0,0,0,1))
 }

-/// Multiply matrices on top of each other.
+/// Multiplies matrices on top of each other.
+/// - ..matrices (matrix): The matrices to multiply from left to right.
+/// -> matrix
 #let mul-mat(..matrices) = {
   matrices = matrices.pos()
   let out = matrices.remove(0)